bitrix24/b24restdocs/api-reference/chats/widgets/im-context-menu.md

-# Widget in the IM_CONTEXT_MENU Message Context Menu
+# Widget as a Context Menu Item in IM_CONTEXT_MENU

 {% note warning "We are still updating this page" %}